Snak00s/Snak00s/README.md

 # Snak00s

-Systems programmer focused on low-level development and Unix internals.
-Currently studying at 42.
+Currently studying at 42 Paris, aiming to specialze myself in low-level development with a focus on cybersecurity.
 ---

 ## Projects